Having spent twelve days in Prague, Liz and her husband are keen to share their experience and help others planning a visit to the city.

 The National Museum

-Now re-opened, this begs a visit for the building alone, with its ornate entrance, grand staircase and glass-domed Pantheon with busts and statues of Czech scholars, writers, and artists.
-This is definitely on our list when we return to Prague.
+Now re-opened, this begs a visit for the building alone.
+The National Museum has an ornate entrance, grand staircase, and glass-domed Pantheon with busts and statues of Czech scholars, writers, and artists.
+This museum is definitely on our list when we return to Prague.